Wildlife

 The site has two parts: a meadow to the east and a wood to the west.

-The meadow is classed as unimproved grassland which means it is not enriched by fertiliser.
-In this type of habitat grass grows slowly and wild flowers can thrive.
+The meadow is classed as unimproved grassland, which means it is not enriched by fertiliser.
+In this type of habitat, grass grows slowly, and wildflowers can thrive.
 Some of the flowers include: Autumn Hawkbit, Clover, Common Sorrel, Curled Dock, Meadow Buttercup, Pignut, Ribwort Plantain, Selfheal and Yarrow.
 The meadow is bounded by mature Lime trees.

 The meadow flowers and Heather provide an important food source for butterflies, bees and other insects.